FajarFaruqAbdillahUMKT/2311102441137_FAJAR-FARUQ-ABDILLAH_DJANGO/README.md

 - ⚡ Fun fact **i play age of empire 2 de**

+- This website is a personal website that contains my personal data and information about me.
+I created this website using Django.
+- To run this website, you need to clone this GitHub repository.

 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://instagram.com/fajarrabd" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/instagram.svg" alt="fajarrabd" height="30" width="40" /></a>